hashrocket/gatling/README.md

 end
 ```

 __Note:__ the `env` is passed to every function.
 It is a READ only struct you can use.
 Returning `env` from a callback function will have no effect on the rest of the upgrade process.
-[Here](/env.example.exs) is an example of the `env` that is passed in.
+[Here](https://github.com/hashrocket/gatling/blob/master/env.example.exs) is an example of the `env` that is passed in.

 #### System Commands in your callbacks.

 While implementing your callback funtions.
-If you are going to use `System.cmd/3`, use `bash/3` instead to get some prettier and more transparent outputs
+If you are going to use `System.cmd/3`, use `bash/3` instead to get a prettier and more transparent output

 #### Example
 Say I want to install wget before my dependencies are installed in the `deploy` task.